 Interpreting the results

-It would be nice to think that we could determine the composition of distant comets by inspecting the spectra of their associated meteor showers.
-In practice, of course, much of the volatile material from the comet will have been lost during the process that ejected the meteoric particles.
+In principle, we could determine the composition of comets by inspecting the spectra of their associated meteor showers.
+In practice though, much of the volatile material from the comet debris will have boiled away by the time we detect it.
 However, do differences in spectra between meteor showers give clues as to differences in the non-volatile composition of their parent comets?

 – the composition of the meteoric particle itself